 - Basic Hand Balancing

-The F1 program identifies these four primary skills as necessary for body control, agility, coordination, and general athleticism.
+The Movement Multivitamin identifies these four primary skills as necessary for body control, agility, coordination, and general athleticism.
 They don’t cover every possibility, but they’re a great general framework.

 Why You Need These

 - Balancing on one leg is a skill that integrates strength, body awareness, and proper alignment.
 It’s also been shown that the act of balancing requires a lot of neurological resources, which improves mind-muscle connectivity.

 - Somersaults involve moving your body through space safely and with control.
 This builds spatial awareness and positional sense in addition to improved reckoning of distances.
 They also look cool.

 - Jumps and leaps are a basic part of nearly all physical activities.
 And, as we noted earlier, most adults have truly pathetic jumping skills without training, so we felt this was important to include.

 - Balancing on your hands is a skill that is likely the most foreign to your normal daily activity.
 This is what makes it so valuable to learn and develop.
 And once again, it looks cool, which makes it a worthy goal in itself.